 |August 1 to August 31||September 1|

 If you are eligible for Medicare due to a disability, you can enroll in a Medicare Part D plan anytime during the following 7-month period:

 You can also enroll during your Initial Enrollment Period when you're turning 65.

 Important: Enroll in a plan that provides prescription drug coverage during your Initial Enrollment Period to avoid paying a late enrollment penalty.
 If you receive Medicaid, you may be able to enroll at other times of the year without a penalty.

-The Annual Enrollment period for Medicare Part D, known as Open Enrollment, is October 15 through December 7 each year.
-This is your opportunity to switch or join a Medicare Part D plan.
+The Annual Enrollment Period for Medicare Part D, known as Open Enrollment, is October 15 through December 7 each year.
+This is your opportunity to join or switch a Medicare Part D plan.
 Outside this time period, you can make other changes during the year only if you qualify for a Special Enrollment Period.

-A Special Enrollment Period is a set period of time outside the Initial and Annual Enrollment periods when a person with special circumstances may join or switch plans.
+A Special Enrollment Period is a set period of time outside the Initial and Annual Enrollment periods when a person with special circumstances may join or switch a plan.
 In most cases, you have up to 2 months after the month your current coverage ends to join a plan.